Wednesday, 23 March 2016

 Saturday 15th August 2015

 Several years ago I thought a good idea for a walk would be to catch a train to the town of Loughborough and then walk home through the centre of the city of Leicester.
-The first time I did that I took a route through Bradgate Park, but the second time that I tried it I walked a large part of the way on the Grand Union Canal.
-These had both been during the winter, so last summer I wondered if it would be a good idea to try to do the whole walk on the Grand Union Canal which goes through Loughborough and passes close to my house.
+The first time I did that I took a route through Bradgate Park, but the second time I tried it I walked a large part of the way beside the Grand Union Canal.
+These had both been during the winter, so last summer I wondered if it would be a good idea to try to do the whole walk again beside the Grand Union Canal which goes through Loughborough and passes close to my house.
 Excited at the idea I caught an early train and got to Loughborough soon after eight o’clock.
-While most people were still in bed I was already walking along the Grand Union Canal enjoying the warm sunshine and the lush vegetation that was growing beside the towpath.
-Loughborough had soon been left far behind and I was enjoying a peaceful and relaxing walk beside the canal.
+While most people were still in bed I was already walking along the towpath for the Grand Union Canal enjoying the warm sunshine and the lush vegetation that grew beside the path.
+Loughborough was soon left far behind and I was enjoying a peaceful and relaxing walk beside the canal.
 Before too long a marina appeared on the other side of the canal and on my side the River Soar approached and joined the canal.

-The scenery slowly improved as the river passes several nature reserves, however I believe I missed an opportunity to fully enjoy them.
-I was staying on the west side of the canal where there is a clear towpath, however the OS map indicates there is a right-of-way on the other side of the canal through Cossington Meadows Nature Reserve.
-Once I had passed Sileby Locks I was unable to cross the canal until I had reached the far end of the reserve.
-This is still a picturesque and tranquil section of the walk with many trees growing beside the canal, but not the meadow that I’d hoped to see.
+The scenery slowly improved I passed several nature reserves, however I unfortunately missed the opportunity to fully enjoy them.
+I was staying on the west side of the canal where there is a clear towpath, though the OS map indicates there is a right-of-way on the other side of the canal through Cossington Meadows Nature Reserve and once I passed Sileby Locks I was unable to cross the canal until I had reached the far end of the reserve.
+This is still a picturesque and tranquil section of the walk with many trees growing beside the canal, but it was not the meadow I’d hoped to see.
 When I finally reached the road I turned left along it and into Cossington Meadows, but soon realised that I was heading away from Leicester and wasting time.
 Reluctantly, and rueing a missed opportunity, I returned to the canal and followed the towpath onto the River Wreake past groves of the invasive Himalayan balsam.

-The Grand Union Canal soon turns off the River Wreake forging its own course through the delightful scenery of the River Soar floodplains into the Watermead Country Park.
-This is an amazing place that I have visited far too few times.
-I couldn’t resist coming off the canal and standing at the northern end of John Merrick’s Lake and just taking in the view along the length of the boating lake.
-Rather than return to the canal I stayed in the park and wandered south through the park taking in the sights enjoying the glorious sunshine.
-Eventually I returned to the canal as the River Soar also rejoined us and followed its meandering course through the park eventually leaving under the busy Leicester outer ring road.
+The Grand Union Canal soon turns off the River Wreake to forge its own course through the delightful scenery of the River Soar floodplains to Watermead Country Park.
+This is an amazing place that I have visited far too few times and couldn’t resist coming off the canal and standing at the northern end of John Merrick’s Lake to just take in the view along the length of the boating lake.
+Rather than return to the canal I stayed in the park and wandered south taking in the sights and enjoying the glorious sunshine.
+Eventually I returned to the canal as the River Soar also rejoined us and I followed its meandering course through the park eventually leaving under the busy Leicester outer ring road.
 Although I was now entering the city greenery still dominated my surroundings as I made my way beside the canal.
-At Old Bridge rather than stay on the towpath I walked through the pretty gardens of Belgrave Hall on the other side and finally crossing back over the canal where the scenery became increasingly industrial.
+At Old Bridge rather than stay on the towpath I walked through the pretty gardens of Belgrave Hall on the other side and finally crossed back over the canal when the scenery became increasingly industrial.

 Thursday, 10 March 2016